Patient Information: Summary of Product Characteristics

 These hypersensitivity reactions have been seen more frequently in people taking medicines that contain abacavir.

-The child is more likely to develop this reaction if they have a gene called HLA-B*5701 (but can suffer this reaction even if they do not have this gene).
-Before starting treatment with Triumeq, they should have had a test to detect this gene.
+The child is more likely to develop this reaction if they have a gene called HLA-B*5701 (but they can suffer from this reaction even if they do not have this gene).
+Before starting treatment with Triumeq, the child should have been tested for this gene.
 If you know they have this gene, inform your doctor.

 What are the symptoms?